 (No answer is right/wrong, all we are doing is noticing our own body to increase the connection between our body and mind!)

 This is a fun one to do after an intense, fun, high energy children’s class or activity.

 Before starting to colour, notice your physical state, place your hand on your heart, how fast is your heart beating?
 Notice how you are breathing….fast or slow?
 Are you hot or cold?

 Now choose a favourite picture to colour in, set a timer for 5 minutes, focus soley on colouring, no t.v or music or any other distractions.

 After 5 minutes notice your heart beat again, hand on heart, how fast is it beating?
 How has your breathing changed?
 Fast or slow?
 How has your temperature changed?

 Notice the difference between the two states of energy – how you felt before colouring and how you feel after.

 This activity when performed in this way will have a more predictable flow of energy from highly energised to calm.
 The aim is to notice how easy it can be to calm ourselves through focussing on something different for just 5 minutes and clearing the mind from the stimulation.

-The idea of doing this activity is not to prove that calmness is better…both stimulated and calm serve important functions in our lives but to simply notice how we can change our state and how we can make choices to notice and control how we feel – this in itself is a huge confidence boost!
+The idea of doing this activity is not to prove that calmness is better…both stimulated and calm serve important functions in our lives but to simply notice how we can change our state and how we can notice and control how we feel – this in itself is a huge confidence boost!

 Have you ever tried EATING WITH EYES CLOSED?!